nwvbug/YouTubeMusic-Beautifier/README.md

 ![Example Image](https://github.com/nwvbug/Better-YouTubeMusic/blob/main/examples/no-lyrics-ex.png?raw=true)

 ## Future Features
+- Connectivity!
+  - Use your phone or other device to control your YouTube Music!
+Similar to how Spotify lets you control media playback between devices.
+  - Watch lyrics & see song info on a different device than the one playing it.
 - Background optimization
   - Upgrade from Canvas to WebGL
 - Community-based offset timings for unofficial sources